TuumPHP/Form/README.md

 }
 ```

-Ah, the __iteration will not escape values__. maybe I should remove this functionality...
+At the time of writing, the __iteration will not escape values__. maybe I should remove this functionality...

 So, here's alternative way of using ```getKeys``` method.